Accounting Apprenticeships

 Wondering what to expect from an accounting apprenticeship with Damar?
 We recognise the need for a well-structured and clear learning journey, which is why our programmes have been designed to be both engaging and comprehensive for aspiring accountants.
 Our AAT accounting apprenticeships delivery involves:

-• 1:1 coaching visit: Every five to six weeks, the Damar coach will meet with the apprentice to review their progress, discuss their personal development, and sign off on completed modules.
+- 1:1 coaching visit: The Damar coach will meet with the apprentice to review their progress, discuss their personal development, and sign off on completed modules

-• AAT knowledge content: All AAT knowledge units are underpinned by live workshops, which are delivered by sector experts and include high-quality online resources.
-These are then assessed via exams, which are booked by Damar and can be undertaken at a local AAT exam centre.
+- AAT knowledge content: All AAT knowledge units are underpinned by live workshops, which are delivered by sector experts and include high-quality online resources.

 16 months